 If you’re worried about staining, a liner can definitely help prevent that, too!

 6. Look Into A Diaper Service

 Whether or not you want to use a diaper service goes back to your main reason for using cloth diapers in the first place.
-It is a more expensive way to cloth diaper, but it on par with the costs of disposables.
+It is a more expensive way to cloth diaper, but it is on par with the cost of some brands of disposables.
 If your reason is not economic, then you may be interested in a diaper service.

 I looked into a local company and found that they would also wash your own diaper stash for you.
 That is much cheaper than using their diapers, so that is something to consider if you would like to invest in your own stash or already have your own stash and are just ready to give up.

 Looking into a diaper service is my last suggestion for a reason.
 I really think everyone can find a way to simplify their cloth diaper routine and expectations enough that they can start to feel they can manage it with no issues.
 But some of us are just at the end of our rope.
 If that is you, you may want to try a diaper service for a few weeks before you completely throw in the towel.

 What it boils down to is this: pick easy-to-use brands of cloth diapers, have reasonable expectations (you don’t need to stuff and fold a load of diapers every day and have dedicated shelving units where you can beautifully display them, and you don’t need to worry about a stain here and there), and make sure you have a top-notch wash routine and use a good detergent and right there, you will eliminate 90% of the possible problems you could have!
 Combine it with a good laundry schedule, and you’ll save yourself from unending piles of laundry.

 If you need to simplify even more, consider trying diaper liners or a diaper sprayer if you need some help removing poop from diapers.
 If you’re at the end of your rope, try a diaper service for a few weeks (if you have one in your area) before you throw in the towel.

 If you need help with your wash routine, check out these posts: